-When you create a Fission Account, whether using the CLI, or signing up on the web, it creates a username and email address in our service database, and also a private / public key pair representing that account.
+When you create a Fission Account, whether signing up on the web or using the command line as a developer, it creates a username and email address in our service database, and also a private / public key pair representing that account.

-We also create a Fission File System attached to your account, and given you access to Fission Drive, which lets you browse all your files, access them from any browser, and see which apps are attached to your File System.
+We also create a Fission Web Native File System (WNFS) attached to your account, and given you access to Fission Drive, which lets you browse all your files, access them from any browser, and see which apps are attached to your file system.

 We encourage you to "link" your account to multiple devices -- your desktop and your phone, your home and your work computers, and so on.
 These devices can then be used to login, or link more accounts.
 You can read more about Account Linking »